Skip to main content

 4. To serve as liaison to the department and training program leaders as well as graduate administration.

-PowerPoint Slides are permitted at DAC meetings.
-The main part of a student’s DAC meeting entails a 20 to 40 minute student presentation consisting of results (if any) along with plans.
-Like the candidacy exam, committee members will typically interrupt the presentation with questions; and the presentation is followed by a discussion of progress and future plans and aims.
+PowerPoint slides are permitted at DAC meetings.
+The main part of a student’s DAC meeting entails a 20- to 40-minute student presentation consisting of results (if any) along with plans.
+Like the candidacy exam, committee members will typically interrupt the presentation with questions, and the presentation is followed by a discussion of progress and future plans and aims.
 Students should be concise in the report and consistent with format.
 Unlike the candidacy examination, advisors are encouraged to attend.
 The student’s advisor is not a member of the DAC and should endeavor to let the student present their own progress.
 It is critical that the advisor briefs the DAC on the student’s activities, preferably in a private session with the DAC prior to the student’s report, but this can be done via an email to the DAC members prior to the meeting.
 Whether the advisor stays or not, in order to provide an opportunity for both the student and advisor to communicate with DAC members on a confidential basis, the meeting will start with first the student leaving the room, and then the advisor leaving the room.
 When the student is not present, the advisor will have a chance to present their assessment of progress and whether the student is on course to graduate in a timely fashion.
 When the advisor is not present, the student may likewise communicate their assessment of progress and whether the advisor and the laboratory environment are providing the support needed.
 This is also an opportunity, if necessary, to share with the committee any other problems of a confidential nature with which the student may need help.

 Dissertation Defense

 To schedule a defense, students are required to have published or submitted at least one first-author manuscript.
 Three to four years of full-time research are usually required for completion of the PhD degree.
 Students are expected to complete the program in their fifth year of study, and support is usually only provided until the end of the fifth year.
-Advisors must agree to support students beyond the 5th year of study.
+Advisors must agree to support students beyond their fifth year of study.

 Completed research is presented for approval as a written dissertation.
 Candidates should submit a copy of their dissertation to each member of their dissertation committee as well as the Graduate Office at least two weeks prior to their defense.
 The dissertation committee is often identical to the DAC but may be changed with the approval of the Graduate Program Office.

-Granting of the degree requires the approval of the candidate’s dissertation committee members, who review the dissertation and examine the student on the contents of the dissertation.
+Granting of the degree requires the approval of the candidate’s dissertation committee members who review the dissertation and examine the student on the contents of the dissertation.
 Candidates will also be called upon to demonstrate the ability to formulate and defend original ideas on scientific topics not directly related to the subject of the dissertation.

 Dissertation

 The dissertation should include an abstract of not more than 350 words, stating the purpose, main results, and research conclusions.
-In addition, ordinarily, a dissertation must contain an introductory and concluding chapter, each no less than 5 double-spaced pages.
+In addition, ordinarily, a dissertation must contain an introductory and concluding chapter, each no less than five double-spaced pages.
 The introductory chapter should set out the overall theme of the dissertation, describe the state of knowledge in the field before the student’s work began and any important advances made by others during the student's dissertation research, and describe the progression of the following chapters.
 The concluding chapter should attempt to draw overall conclusions from the dissertation research work, describe directions in which it could be usefully extended, and describe new questions that it has produced.
-Any exception to this structure must be approved, in advance, by the student’s dissertation advisory committee.
+Any exception to this structure must be approved in advance by the student’s dissertation advisory committee.

 Procedures and requirements for the final dissertation manuscript are described in Dissertations.